learn + grow + relax

 Because, LBH… momming + adulting is confusing + overwhelming AF sometimes.

 Whether we're trying to grocery shop on a budget for all the different food preferences of the fam, googling all the new responsibilities (“how do I stop overspending!?”), trying to self curate Lovevery subscription boxes, or just trying to decide on a dang montessori toy shelf the decision fatigue and exhaustion are real.

-Let's navigate this whole #adulting + #momming thing together.
+Let's simplify this whole #adulting + #momming thing together.

 DISCLAIMER: This site is full of random thoughts, the occasional rant, and many typos.
 I do my best, re-reading and re-reading, but I am a one woman show.